Bass Fishing Tips

 Largemouth bass are one of the most popular game fish in North America.
 They are a species of black bass and considered to be an apex predator but they can be preyed upon by other fish and animals when a juvenile.
 Largemouth bass have a very distinct appearance, they are olive green with dark strip in a jagged strip that is horizontal along each flank.
 They can live up to 16 years in the wild, reaching a maximum recorded length of 29.5 inches and a weight of 22 pounds.
 Their diet consists of bait fish, crawfish, frogs, insects, scuds, shrimp, small fish and snakes.
 They catch and eat prey that can be as large as 25 to 50% of their body length.

 Below are some of the best tips to help you when fishing for largemouth bass.
-If you would like to submit a bass fishing tip please use our tip submission form, we'll review it, then test it and see if it can be added to one of our fishing tip sections.
+If you would like to submit on of your own bass fishing secrets then please use our tip submission form, we'll review it, then test it and see if it can be added to one of our fishing tip sections.

 - Fish for Bass During the Pre-Spawn - The holy grail of bass fishing is during the largemouth pre-spawn.
 The pre-spawn starts in spring around the time when the water temperature gets to be between 55 to 65 degrees.
 This is when both male and female bass move to the shallow areas, start aggressively feeding and looking for the best place to nest.
 Fisherman during this period can actually locate bass right from shore, that's how close they get.
 This is the best time to get a trophy bass, but remember to catch and release female bass so they can complete their spawn and continue the cycle of life for bass.